johnpuddephatt/leeds-textile-trail/src/stories/asian-bazaar.md

 Even if its typical Yorkshire weather, a morning here and your senses are transported to the bustling streets of India or Pakistan.

-The Asian Bazaar is normally held at Leeds Kirkgate Market every Wednesday from 10.30 to 5pm.
-(It is on hold due to current Covid restrictions.)
+The Asian Bazaar is normally held at Leeds Kirkgate Market every Wednesday from 10.30 to 5pm (on hold for now due to current Covid restrictions).

 Asian Bazaar, [Leeds Kirkgate Market](https://www.leeds.gov.uk/leedsmarkets/specialist-markets)